 - Peer Mentors, affectionately known as CALS PALS, are an ally and coach who use their in-depth training to champion the academic and individual success of their mentees

-Starting Fall 2018, CALS is partnering with the Mentor Collective to bring undergraduate students, new and seasoned, together through on-campus mentorship!
-The Mentor Collective is an international online mentoring community that matches new students, freshman and transfers alike, with current, trained, undergraduate student mentors.
+CALS Connections brings undergraduate students in our college, new and seasoned, together through on-campus mentorship!
+Powered by Mentor Collective, an international online mentoring community, CALS Connections matches new students, freshman and transfers alike, with current, trained, undergraduate student mentors.
 As a mentee or mentor, you'll connect with undergraduates that have common interests, academics, professional aspirations, background, and more.
 Sign up today via the links below and get connected!

 What will a mentor and mentee discuss?